 CID has a substantial social media presence including Facebook, LinkedIn, Twitter, YouTube, as well as an entry in Wikipedia.
 As of March 2019, there are 1600+ members of the Facebook group, 450+ members of the LinkedIn group, 550+ followers on Twitter, and 1000+ people who follow the site directly through WordPress (either through their own blogs, or through email notifications).

 Conferences and other Events

-CID occasionally co-sponsors events, such as the Roundtable on Intercultural Dialogue in Asia, held at the University of Macau in March 2014.
+CID very occasionally co-sponsors events, such as the Roundtable on Intercultural Dialogue in Asia, held at the University of Macau in March 2014.
 (A short video documenting that event was posted to the CID YouTube channel.)
 More often, we post information about events organized by others, in order to help them get the word out.
 CID strongly encourages scholars to travel internationally in order to meet professional colleagues around the world, and conferences are one of the most obvious ways to begin.
 There is an ever-expanding and nearly infinite list of interesting conferences, so the conferences posted to this website will only include international conferences, or topics relating to intercultural dialogue or other intercultural subjects.
 Please contact the conference organizers if you wish to attend, not CID – there should always be a link in the post to more complete information!

-Since many of those who contact CID are looking for new positions, job ads either for faculty or administrative positions outside the USA or those specifically related to intercultural dialogue within the USA, are frequently posted.
-For similar reasons, information describing opportunities for fellowships or scholarships and postdocs are also posted.
+Since many of those who contact CID are looking for new positions, job ads (either for faculty or administrative positions outside the USA or those specifically related to intercultural dialogue within the USA) are frequently posted.
+For similar reasons, information describing opportunities for fellowships, studentships, and postdocs are also described.
 Please do NOT apply directly to CID for any of these opportunities – there should always be a link in the post to more complete information.